ThomasHostin/Banking-Software-Design-Project/Specifications.md

 Our goal for this project is to design a web application for artist.

-This application will allow them to post their art on share it with other artist/people, They have the possibility to accompany their art with a comment and some tags to be easily retrieve by other users.
+This application will allow them to post their art and share it with other artist/people.
+They have the possibility to accompany their art with a comment and some tags to be easily retrieve by other users.

 The app will therefore propose 3 micro-services :